thatguylionel/thatguylionel/README.md

 ## Hi there 👋

+I'm that guy, I'm Lionel! 😄

+Throughout my career, I've delved into a wide range of technologies, from the classics to the cutting-edge, and everything in between.
+This little space of Github is my playground where I share projects that I hope fellow developers will find useful.

+🔭 I also fork numerous repositories to learn from the amazing work of others because learning is truly fun and inspiring. 🌱

 <!--
 **thatguylionel/thatguylionel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.